How Can We Set Goals With The SMART Method?

 - “The budget in the amount of 20,000€ is not to be exceeded”

-- “In order to find a new job in 4 months, I will look for new jobs twice a week”
+- “In order to find a new position in 4 months, I will look for new positions twice a week”

 Also to communicate these goals you might need 4 tips to improve team communication.